emelocoton189/uxd-research-repo/reflections/Coursera_EDHC_Strategic_Foresight_course.md

 Power/Interest Matrix: _How much influence vs. how much they care_ Place stakeholders on a grid based on:
 * Power: How much control or influence they have over the outcome.
-* Interest: How much they care about or are affected by the decision.
+* Interest: How much they care about or are affected by the decision.<br>

 <img width="569" height="224" alt="Screen Shot 2025-08-05 at 12 53 45 PM" src="https://github.com/user-attachments/assets/ace8825b-e253-49af-91f8-fd7efae03d55" /><br>

 Engagement Actions: _How to work with them_